 - Please search before opening a new topic, as someone might have already created the topic.

 - Read through the guidelines for this forum

 - Read about Trust Levels, and how they affect your access to various functions on this site.

-Sandboxing new users in our community so that they cannot accidentally (or intentionally!) hurt themselves, the forum, or other users while they are learning what to do.
+Sandboxing those who are new to our community so that they cannot accidentally (or intentionally!) hurt themselves, the forum, or others while they are learning what to do.

-Granting experienced users more rights so that they can help maintain and moderate the community they generously contribute so much of their time to.
+Granting more rights for the experienced, so that they can help maintain and moderate the community to which they generously contribute so much of their time.

-There are 5 levels, and promotion happens automatically based on your participation.
+There are 5 Trust Levels, and promotion happens automatically based on your participation.

 New (Level 0)

-Discourse does not quite trust new users yet, as they are visitors who just created an account, still learning the community norms and the way your forum works.
+News are not quite trusted yet by Discourse, as they are visitors who just created an account and are still learning the community norms and the way your forum works.
 Whether accidentally, or intentionally, new users can cause problems in your community.